TomeMD/stress-system/README.md

                                 h = hours
                                 d = days
                                 y = years
-  --load-type <type>      Comma-separated list of types of load to stress the CPU.
-[Default: all]
-  						  WARNING: When several load types are used at the same time, CPU load may not reach the expected value.
-  -c, --cores-list []    Comma-separated list of cores on which you want to run the tests [Default: all] -o, --output <dir>     Directory to store log files.
+  --load-types []        Comma-separated list of types of load to stress the CPU.
+[Default: all] -c, --cores-list []    Comma-separated list of cores on which you want to run the tests [Default: all] -o, --output <dir>     Directory to store log files.
 [Default: ./out] -h, --help             Show this help and exit

 Example of use:
-  run.sh --load 230 --timeout 10s --load-types double --cores-list 0,2,4
+  run.sh --load 230 --timeout 10s --load-types double,int64 --cores-list 0,2,4
 ```

 This tool assigns the load incrementally to each core, instead of distributing the load among all available cores.
 To better understand his behavior see the examples below.